-Some chamas that contribute modest amounts per month may face challenges on how to grow their savings so as to earn more and reach their goals.
-Whilst some adapt the merry-go-round concept where all the money contributed during the monthly chama meeting is given to one person; others opt to contribute and put the money in the bank Whilst the money is secure in a bank account, it earns very little interest thus the chama does not get a good return for their savings.
+Some chamas that contribute modest amounts per month may face challenges on how to grow their savings to earn more and reach their goals.
+Whilst some adapt the merry-go-round concept where all the money contributed during the monthly Chama meeting is given to one person; others opt to contribute and put the money in the bank.
+Whilst the money is secure in a bank account, it earns very little interest, thus the Chama does not get a good return for their savings.

 Due to this, many chamas stagnate; the livelihoods of the members remain unchanged leading to disillusionment.
 This is what brings about unrest and even break-up of chamas due to discouragement.
 Lack of growth and opportunity for chama groups is brought about by lack of access to information on credit opportunities they can exploit to improve their lives.